JaimeGoB/Gradient-Descent-Implentation/README.md

 # Gradient-Descent-Implentation
 This is an implementation of the gradient descent optimization algorithm.
-It will find the the line of best fit in regression model.
+It will find the the line of best fit in a regression model.